trunkmak/TrunkmakFortniteBot/README.md

 Edit the images found in `assets/images/` to your liking, avoid changing image dimensions for optimal results.

-Athena is designed to be ran using a scheduler, such as [cron](https://en.wikipedia.org/wiki/Cron).
+TrunkmakBotFN is designed to be ran using a scheduler, such as [cron](https://en.wikipedia.org/wiki/Cron).

 ```
 python itemshop.py